-(c) sufficient public services exist or will be provided by the developer/owner to accommodate the additional population resulting from the development;(d) development will be sited on lesser
+access to a community system; (c) sufficient public services exist or will be provided by the developer/owner to accommodate the additional population resulting from the development; (d) development will be sited on lesser productive agricultural and grazing/forest lands and designed to not interfere with adjacent uses;

-- (d) development will be sited on lesser productive agricultural and grazing/forest lands and designed to not interfere with adjacent uses; - (e) complies with other similar policies and standards relating to rural housing development in other portions of the Plan. - 8.
-Clustering rural residential and recreational housing can provide more open space, will utilize and preserve scenic amenities (e.g. trees, streams, water canals, meadows and protect adjacent resource lands.) - 8.
-Encourage cluster development in rural residential designated areas and under certain circumstances outlined in the development policies require clustering in areas designated multiple use.
-(See Multiple Use Plan Map Chapter and Rural Residential Plan Map Chapter). - 9.
-Extensive lot parcelization and subdivision development of the past 50 years in existing rural residential multiple use areas along with the previous zoning lot size minimums for rural housing, creates lots smaller than the new lot size minimum that complies with or better meets the State Land Use Planning Goals. - 9.
-Parcels legally existing at the time of this plan's adoption and located in designated rural residential and/or multiple use areas shall continue to function as legal lots for purposes allowed in these areas and provided basic requirements such as setback and sewage disposal regulations are complied with. - 10.
-The existing permit process is time-consuming and adds cost to housing development. - 10.
-Adopt development standards which consolidate requirements into a centralized process. - 11.
-Agricultural/timber production, wildlife, open space and recreational use are considered compatible within rural/recreational residential areas. - 11.
-Allow agricultural/timber and other compatible open space uses within these rural areas. - 12.
-Mobile homes are increasingly providing housing for county residents. - 12.
-Continue as a permitted use mobile homes on lots in rural/multiple use residential zones. - 13.
-High-impact construction projects - 13.
-Seek funds to plan for expected impacts, generate short-term housing-related demands.
+(e) complies with other similar policies and standards relating to rural housing development in other portions of the Plan.

+8. Encourage cluster development in rural residential designated areas and under certain circumstances outlined in the development policies require clustering in areas designated multiple use.
+(See Multiple Use Plan Map Chapter and Rural Residential Plan Map Chapter).

+9. Parcels legally existing at the time of this plan's adoption and located in designated rural residential and/or multiple use areas shall continue to function as legal lots for purposes allowed in these areas and provided basic requirements such as setback and sewage disposal regulations are complied with.

+10. Adopt development standards which consolidate requirements into a centralized process.

+11. Allow agricultural/timber and other compatible open space uses within these rural areas.

+12. Continue as a permitted use mobile homes on lots in rural/multiple use residential zones.

+13. Seek funds to plan for expected impacts,

+generate short-term housing-related demands.

+14. Labor-intensive agricultural practices require more dwellings in close proximity to production areas.